srikanthin97/SPotify_pipeline-with-AWS-Python-Snowflake/README.md

-Spotify-Data-Pipeline-using-Python-AWS-and-Snowflake

-Technology Stack:
+🎧 Spotify Data Pipeline using Python, AWS, and Snowflake 🛠️ Technology Stack
 Python

-AWS Cloud (S3, CloudWatch, AWS Lambda)
+AWS Cloud Services

+S3 (Simple Storage Service)

+AWS Lambda

+Amazon CloudWatch

-Snowflake
+Snowflake (Data Warehouse)

-Overview:
+📌 Project Overview

-This data pipeline project leverages Python to extract music data from the Spotify API.
-The retrieved data, initially in dictionary format, is cleaned and transformed using Python-based logic before being stored and further processed.
+This end-to-end data pipeline project extracts music-related data from the Spotify API using Python, performs data transformation, and loads the cleaned data into Snowflake for analytics and reporting.
+The architecture is designed to be serverless, event-driven, and scalable using AWS services.

-AWS Cloud Components:
+☁️ AWS Components

-Amazon S3: Acts as the central storage layer.
-Raw data pulled from the Spotify API is first stored in an S3 bucket using an AWS Lambda function.
-After transformation, the cleaned data is also saved in a separate S3 location.

-AWS CloudWatch: Serves as a scheduler to automatically trigger the Lambda functions based on predefined intervals.
+🔹 Amazon S3
+Raw Storage: Stores the unprocessed data extracted from the Spotify API.

+Transformed Storage: Holds the cleaned and processed data after transformation.

-AWS Lambda: Two Lambda functions are used:
+🔹 AWS Lambda

-One function extracts data from the Spotify API and saves it to the raw data bucket in S3.

-The other performs data transformation and stores the output in a transformed data bucket in S3.
+Data Extraction Function: Connects to the Spotify API, fetches raw music data, and uploads it to an S3 bucket.

+Data Transformation Function: Reads raw data from S3, applies necessary transformations using Python, and saves the output back to another S3 location.

+🔹 Amazon CloudWatch
+Used to schedule and trigger Lambda functions at regular intervals for automated data extraction and processing.

-Snowflake Integration:
+❄️ Snowflake Integration

-Transformed data stored in S3 is loaded into Snowflake using Snowpipe, which facilitates automated, continuous data ingestion from the S3 bucket to designated Snowflake tables.
+The transformed data stored in S3 is ingested into Snowflake using Snowpipe, enabling:

+Real-time or near-real-time data ingestion

+Seamless integration between S3 and Snowflake

+Automated loading into defined Snowflake tables for downstream analytics

+📈 Outcome
+This pipeline enables efficient, automated data ingestion from Spotify into Snowflake, setting a strong foundation for building data visualizations, dashboards, or analytics models based on streaming or music metadata.